ellakoa/postcard-poem/content/posts/woodland-tapestries-spring.md

   Woodland Tapestries is a collection of photographs and poems showcasing our wonderful woodlands.
 I had this romantic notion that our woodlands were being woven on an ancient woodland loom, each season taking it in turn to weave its finest colours.
-We start the Woodland Tapestry with Spring tending the loom, Discover more tapestries as we transition through the year.
+As the woodland loom begins to wake we get 'Springs Splash'  Discover more woodland tapestries as we transition through the year.
 collection: Woodland Tapestries
 aspect: portrait
-image: /img/early-purple-orchid-woodland-tapestries-spring-7840.jpg
+image: /img/woodland-tapestries-spring-new-1-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
-alt: Woodland scene, a shaft of sunlight through the trees illuminating a single Early Purple Spotted Orchid.
+alt: Woodland, a shaft of sunlight through the trees illuminating two woodland orchids, an early purple and lady orchid.
 poem: |-
   Spring warps and wefts
   its vibrant threads